Developing the code host integrations

 Relationship to the web UI

 Sourcegraph code host integrations share some functionality and source code with the Sourcegraph web UI.
-Both support Sourcegraph extensions, which is how Sourcegraph provides code intelligence hovers, code decorations, action buttons, and other features.
+Both support Sourcegraph extensions, which is how Sourcegraph provides code navigation hovers, code decorations, action buttons, and other features.

 The browser extensions, native integrations, and the web UI are collectively labeled as the web clients.